 When I want local ice cream in Northern Virginia I head to Great Falls Creamery in the Great Falls Village Center.
 It’s a local, family-run business, serving generous scoops and tasty toppings (ask for a cookie on top!).
-When the weather is nice you can enjoy your treat outside on the town green.
+When the weather is nice, enjoy your treat outside on the Great Falls village green.

 Wisconsin – Chocolate Shoppe